-If you’re in London during lockdown 3.0, then you’re probably desperate for the city to open back up so you can reunite with friends at all the places you’ve missed the most.
+If you’re in London as we emerge from lockdown 3.0, then you’re probably desperate to reunite with friends at all the places you’ve missed the most.
 London is packed full of so many amazing things to do that we’re now itching to get back to.
-We’re holding out for the day that national lockdown restrictions ease in the UK (once it’s safe to do so), so we can get back to the fun London activities the city is known and loved for.
+Now the day has arrived!
+So we can get back to the fun London activities the city is known and loved for (just be sure to book in advance).
 From watching a sports game in a buzzing bar to drinking cocktails at sunset, here’s our post-lockdown bucket list of things to do in London that are fun and affordable while you and your friends keep safe and stick to the guidelines.

 1. Go to a sports bar

 As a sports lover, there’s nothing better than watching a game with a pint of cold draught beer amongst a load of other sports fans.
 Going to a stadium to watch live probably won’t happen any time soon, but sports bars will hopefully open up ready to serve up all the pints you can drink along with an incredible atmosphere after lockdown.
 Keep your eyes peeled for a reopening date at Belushi’s - the best sports bars in London - where you can book out a booth with your own private TV screen or even watch from stadium seating (at the Hammersmith bar).
 There are branches in London Bridge, Hammersmith, Greenwich, Shepherd’s Bush and Camden, just make sure you book the big games in advance as they’re always sellouts.